 Computer viruses are shifty little critters: they don’t run around with a sign around their neck that says, “I’m a virus!”
 Therefore, antivirus software has to collect virus signatures to know which files are malicious or infected.
 And that’s all well and good, but what is a virus signature?

-What is a virus signature file?
+What is a virus signature?

 It’s like identifying a criminal by having a sample of their DNA.